 Horizon scans for emerging issues

 Horizon scan documents can be accessed below and are shared through many COVID-END partners.
-If you want to receive an email containing hyperlinks to these documents, as well as our global spotlights, subscribe here.
+If you want to receive an email containing hyperlinks to our global spotlights, subscribe here.

 |February 24, 2021||Briefing note||Panel summary|

 |November 25, 2020||Briefing note||Panel summary

 COVID-END regularly convenes a global panel to proactively identify long-term, recurring and emergent issues that need to be prioritized in efforts to synthesize the best available research evidence to support decision-making about COVID-19.
 Their deliberations are informed by a pre-circulated briefing note and captured in a panel summary.

 The panelists comprise a mix of strategic and ‘out-of-the-box’ thinkers and doers who collectively bring diverse perspectives to our horizon-scanning work, including:

 - a mix of citizens, service providers, policymakers and researchers

 - experience with one or more of public-health measures, clinical management of COVID-19 and pandemic-related conditions like mental-health issues, health-system arrangements, and economic and social responses (e.g., education and food security)